919DF5F8-08F3-865B-6206E2D0D62BDF4C

 Service to the Department, the College and the Community

 The Faculty Handbook advises that service contributions are vital to Hamilton as a residential college and, therefore, are a third important criterion for tenure.
 Service may take a variety of forms.
 After the first year of teaching the candidate is expected to serve as an academic advisor and to contribute to the intellectual growth and administrative efficiency of the Department.
-Participation in Faculty governance is a normal part of each faculty member’s responsibilities at the College, especially in order to prepare her or him for fuller participation after tenure.
+Participation in Faculty governance is a normal part of each faculty member’s responsibilities at the College, especially in order to prepare them for fuller participation after tenure.
 Therefore, following reappointment, a candidate for tenure is expected to participate in at least one moderately demanding College committee.
 Service to the profession is also valuable, such as involvement in regional or national organizations, serving as an editor or referee for professional journals, or serving as a consultant to other Colleges.
 The Art History Department also values involvement in local or regional community organizations.

 Assessment of Service